 Cat Vaccinations Veterinarian

-Vaccinations are an essential part of your cat’s Preventative Healthcare.
-In many cases, they mean the difference between life and death as some if the disease we routinely vaccinate against have the potential to kill your cat.
+Vaccinations are an indispensable part of your cat’s Preventative Healthcare.
+In many cases, they mean the difference between life and death, as some of the diseases we routinely vaccinate against have the potential to kill your cat.
 The following are a few of the most important vaccinations.

 Rabies vaccination is mandatory for all pets under state law.
-All cats, even those that stay indoors must be current on their Rabies vaccination.
-In the case that you do not bring in records showing that your cat is up to date on the rabies vaccine, we may need to revaccinate him or her.
-The reason this law is set in place is because the rabies virus is a zoonotic disease, meaning that it can me transmitted between animals and people.
-It is nearly always fatal in any creature who is infected with it—be that a wild animal, a pet, or a human being.
+All cats, even those that stay indoors, must be current on their rabies vaccination.
+If you do not bring in records showing that your cat is up to date on the rabies vaccine, we may need to re-vaccinate him or her.
+This law is set in place because the rabies virus is a zoonotic disease, which means that it can be transmitted between animals and people.
+It is nearly always fatal in any creature infected with it—be that a wild animal, a pet, or a human being.